beaubarrier/README-Generator/README.md

 GitHub User Name: <a href="https://github.com/beaubarrier">beaubarrier</a>
 <br>
 <br>
- Please feel free to reach out to me via email, or follow me on GitHub!
+Please feel free to reach out to me with any questions or comments!
 <br>